Mmarzex/kubelab/README.md

 Note: DigitalOcean is preparing to release their own Kubernetes platform soon, you may want to check that out.
-This uses many of the same peices, as DigitalOcean open sources most of it.
+This uses many of the same pieces, as DigitalOcean open sources most of it.
 Having a DIY platform that you fully control, may still be desirable, so here you go.